Dragon Age: Deception: Reception

 The series as a whole holds a score of 8.3 out of 10 on comics review aggregator Comic Book Roundup, indicating generally favorable reviews, based on 8 reviews by critics of individual issues.
-Caitlin Rosberg from Paste Magazine praised the return of the same creative team from Knight Errant, as in her view it "builds confidence that the story will be as sharp, engaging and fun as they do so again".
+Caitlin Rosberg from Paste praised the return of the same creative team from Knight Errant, as in her view it "builds confidence that the story will be as sharp, engaging and fun as they do so again".

-Rollin Bishop from Comicbook.com positively reviewed all three issues of Deception and suggested that it may have been the best Dragon Age comic book series to date.
+Rollin Bishop from ComicBook.com positively reviewed all three issues of Deception and suggested that it may have been the best Dragon Age comic book series to date.
 He observed that Deception drew elements from previous series in a manner that feels natural, while offering newer perspectives, questions and implications, although the first issue's initial premise of con artists was thin in his view.
 Bishop found that its second issue demonstrated that the series was the fastest among previous Dragon Age comic book series when transitioning between plot points to reach the mystery at the plot's core, and that it successfully plays off established characters with new ones.
 Bishop felt that the conclusion of the series by its third issue demonstrated that a three-issue arc was the appropriate length, praising each panel's pacing, the overall plot, and the manner in which the characters could engage the reader.